Proven-SA---Original

 The Saudi economy is a very stable market, the currency is pegged to the American Dollar, making it favorable for long term investment.

 As a part of Vision 2030, the government are looking to increase privatization in the Kingdom.
-This has lead to many large projects being opened to the private sector.
-The government are committed to increasing privatization and the are incentive’s foreign investors that come to the Kingdom.
+This has led to many large projects being opened to the private sector.
+The government is committed to increasing privatization and there are incentives for foreign investors that come to the Kingdom.

 Some incentives of investing in Saudi include: